 ARA provides one to one counselling for people experiencing problems with their own gambling or that of a family member.
 This service is available for people of all ages living in Bristol and throughout the South West.

 Offers short and long-term low cost counselling, CBT and psychotherapy to individuals, couples and young people.
 Each counsellor specialises in a particular issue.

 Anxiety UK works to relieve and support those living with anxiety disorders by providing information, support and understanding via an extensive range of services, including 1:1 therapy.

-Available in locations throughout Bristol and Bath, ACPS offer short-term focused work, Mindfulness, Couples Therapy and Anxiety Management services.
+Available in locations throughout Bristol and Bath, ACPS offer short-term focused work, Mindfulness and Anxiety Management services.
 The fee for these services are dependent upon an individual’s income.

 Referral service, helps find you a counsellor or psychotherapist

 Beat is the UK’s eating disorder charity providing information and support for people with eating disorders.
 Their services include Helplines, Message Boards, and Online Support Groups.
 Their website also has a services directory, information on local support groups as well as the regional support projects they run.

 Helpline for adults and Youthline for under 25’s

 With the aim of reducing alcohol and drug-related harm Bristol Drugs Project works with individuals to change their behaviour and attitude toward drugs.
 This is a free and confidential service.